mui/material-ui/docs/data/joy/getting-started/quick-start/quick-start.md

 # Quick start

-<p class="description">3 easy steps to get started with Joy UI, the React components for building your design system.</p>
+<p class="description">Get started with Joy, a simple and beautiful starting point for your design system, in 3 quick steps.</p>

-## 1. Create a project
+## 1. Installation

-Open the terminal on your machine and navigate to the directory that you want to save the project, then follow the commands below.
+Install Joy via either npm or yarn using the commands below in your directory of choice.

 ### npm